husheng0/mcpt/README.md

-Monte carlo path tracing using a Compute shader in Unity Implementation of Peter Shirley's book named “Ray Tracing - The Rest of Your Life“
+Monte carlo path tracing using a Compute shader in Unity <br>
+Implementation of Peter Shirley's book named “Ray Tracing - The Rest of Your Life“